dataArtisans/flink-training-web/devEnvSetup.md

   1. Select *"File"* -> *"Import Project"*
   1. Select root folder of your project
   1. Select *"Import project from external model"*, select *"Maven"*
-  1. Leave default options and finish the import
+  1. Continue, make sure the SDK dialog has a valid path to a JDK, leave the other default options, and finish the import
 - Eclipse:
   1. Select *"File"* -> *"Import"* -> *"Maven"* -> *"Existing Maven Project"*
   1. Follow the import instructions